-Upon approving an application for the right to complete the licentiate degree, the Dean confirms the applicant's major subject and Personal Study Plan (PSP) and appoints his/her supervisor(s).
+Upon approving an application for the right to complete the licentiate degree, the Dean confirms the applicant's major subject and personal study plan and appoints his/her supervisor(s).
 The supervisor appointed by the Dean is either the person suggested by the applicant or, if no suggestion has been made, another suitable person.
-The appointment requires both that the supervisor(s) commit to the task and that the student agree to the arrangement.
+The appointment requires both the supervisor's commitment to the task and the student's consent to the arrangement.

-Those eligible for appointment as supervisors are tenured professors, acting professors (provided they have completed a doctorate or studies entitling them to the title of Doctor), associate professors, research directors or adjunct professors.
-A student may have one or two supervisors.
-If he/she has two, one is designated principal supervisor and at least one must be a member of the Faculty.
-A student's second supervisor may be an expert who has not completed a doctorate.
+Those eligible for appointment as supervisors are tenured professors, acting professors (provided they have completed a doctorate or studies entitling them to the title of doctor), associate professors, university lecturers, or adjunct professors.
+Also some other expert who has a doctor's degree may be appointed as a student's second supervisor.
+If a student has two supervisors, one is appointed as the principal supervisor and at least one must be a member of the Faculty.

-The Faculty approves the research topic for the licentiate degree and maintains a register of research topics.
-If the student plans to write a licentiate thesis consisting of several pieces of research (published articles), this must be mentioned when requesting confirmation of the proposed topic.
+The Faculty approves the research topic of the licentiate degree and maintains a register of research topics.
+If the student plans to write a licentiate thesis consisting of research articles, this must be mentioned when requesting confirmation of the proposed topic.